-The current academic year, 2016-2017 shows a total expenditure of £26,980 with 16 children qualifying for funding.
-This is approximately £1438.00 per pupil.
+This current academic year, 2019-2020 shows a total expenditure of £20,400 with 17 children qualifying for funding.

-We are delighted with our KS2 SATs results, which show that the school has maintained its outstanding standards.
+We are delighted with our 2018/2019 KS2 SATs results, which show that the school has maintained its outstanding standards.
 The results reflect the hard work of all staff; excellent partnership working with parents and a determination to ensure EVERY child succeeds.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
 As a school we have a very good track record of ensuring that children make good progress, even though historically levels of attainment can be lower for some children who are eligible for Pupil Premium – this is a national trend.

 When planning our Pupil Premium Strategy for the year ahead, we take a three tiered approach.
 This means we identify areas for whole school development, targeted support for groups of pupils and areas of need and finally, a personalised approach for individuals in need, breaking down barriers to education.

 Please read the most recent Pupil Premium strategy below, which gives details of Pupil Premium, including: the barriers to education which some of our Pupil Premium children may face; how we plan to spend the premium and the approaches we've chosen to address these barriers, along with a review of spending from the previous academic year (2018/2019).